COTTONWOOD CREEK 3RD WARD

 Joyful Noise

-Please join us for choir practice every Sunday at 11:15 AM
+Please join us for choir practice every Sunday in the chapel at 1:35 PM

 Ward choir is open to all members of any age.